Misterbabou/gptwol/README.md

 docker-compose up -d
 ```

-## :warning: Notes
+> [!CAUTION]
+>

-- The app container needs to run in host network mode to send the wakeonlan command on your local network.
+>- The app container needs to run in host network mode to send the wakeonlan command on your local network.
-- Make sure that the PORT you are using is free on your host computer
+>- Make sure that the PORT you are using is free on your host computer
-- Make sure that BIOS settings and remote OS is configure to allow Wake On Lan
+>- Make sure that BIOS settings and remote OS is configure to allow Wake On Lan
-- Don't expose gptwol directly on internet without proper authentication
+>- Don't expose gptwol directly on internet without proper authentication

 ## Roadmap